koenhoeymans/AnyMark/Documentation/index.md

 ### Custom Patterns ###

-What patterns, the order in which the patterns are handled and its relations are defined in an ini file.
-The default ini file can be found in the AnyMark directory.
-AnyMark accepts a custom ini file this way:
+What patterns, the order in which the patterns are handled and its relations are defined in a file returning an array.
+The default can be found in the AnyMark directory (`Patterns.php`).
+AnyMark accepts a custom patterns file by passing its

-	$anyMark->setPatternsIni($myCustomIniFile);
+location:

+	$anyMark->setPatternsFile($myCustomPatternsFile);

+The best way to learn how such a file can be created is by taking a look at the default one.

 Syntax